xiyuyi/PyPRIS/README.md

   * upload to hoffman2.
   * put in the pris and pris.Ini files into each folder.
   * **Perform Single Job test!** extremley important. test with a single job first.
 Because if you fail a big batch of jobs, your priority will be reduced in the queue.
-      * if any error arises, open an interactive session to debug on the server.
+      * if any error arises, open an interactive session to debug on the server by activating an interactive python session
       * fix bugs until a linbreg recovery can be successfully executed in the interactive session.
       * **perform single JOb test before moving on!**
+      * test with `python pris` from the terminal.
   * submit batch jobs